toio/toio.py/pythonista3/INSTALL_TO_PYTHONISTA3.en.md

 - Press the hamburger button
 - Select "Open"
 - Select "Folder..."
-- Select "Download"
+- Select "On My iPad" (or "On My iPhone")
-- Select "chrome"
+- Select "Chrome"
 - Pick "install_toio.py"

 Press the triangle button in the upper right corner to start.